 Introduction

 Tooth loss has an impact on an individual’s oral health related quality of life at biologic, psychological and social levels.
 The prevalence and extent of tooth loss have decreased significantly in many countries during recent decades1-3.There still remains a significant variation in tooth loss distribution4.
 These disparity may be attributed partly to the increased availability and accessibility to oral diseases prevention and control programs, as well as to the increase in the awareness of importance in oral health.
-The study of trends in tooth loss, comparisons of rate of occurrence between different populations may provide important information about risk factors of tooth loss, potential changes in oral health status, and possible causes of these changes.
+The study of trends in tooth loss, comparing rate of occurrence between different populations, may provide important information about risk factors for tooth loss, potential changes in oral health status, and possible causes of these changes.

 Tooth loss is identified by an edentulous space, which is a gap in the dental arch normally occupied by one tooth or more.
 It could be partial or complete.
 A person may lack a few teeth (Partially edentulous) or all the teeth in one or both upper and lower jaws (completely edentulous) for various reasons.
 Bruce observed that the major reason for tooth loss across all the ages were due to dental caries (83%) followed by periodontal disease (17%).5 A simple estimate of the percentage of partially edentulous persons is a rough indication of the frequency of dental diseases and the success or failure of dental care.
+Observance of pattern of tooth loss determines the treatment requirement among the population.
+The design of the prosthesis depends upon the type of saddle area.
+A classification of partially edentulous arches helps to identify relation of remaining teeth to edentulous ridges; and facilitates communication, discussion, and comprehension of the suggested prosthetic treatment among dentists, students and technicians.

-Tooth loss is a clear indicator of levels of oral hygiene, dental health awareness, magnitude of dental problems and the management.
-Epidemiological studies related to oral status are scarce in India especially in south India.
+Pattern of tooth loss is a clear indicator of levels of oral hygiene, dental health awareness, magnitude of dental problems and the management.
+Epidemiological studies related to status of pattern of tooth loss are scarce in India especially in south India.
 Owing to the large Indian population, a nationwide survey cannot be done.
 However, the epidemiological features of partial edentulousness of one community can be assessed on the basis of a cross-sectional study.
-The present study was done with complete image of dental status and treatment needs which may also be of valuable information to the National Oral Health Planners for laying out strategies to develop dental health care management in the country.
+The present study was done in order to provide complete reflection of dental status and treatment needs which would be of valuable information to the National Oral Health Planners for laying out strategies to develop dental health care management in the country.
 Learning the truth that tooth loss and its effects are so detrimental, our study aimed to find

-1. The incidence of gender ratio among the partially edentulous subjects based on Kennedy’s classification.
+1. The incidence of Kennedy’s classification among the partially edentulous subjects based on gender ratio and age- wise distributions..

-2. The age-wise distributions of various classes Kennedy’s classifications in the maxillary and mandibular arch,

-3. Predominance of which type of kennedy’s classification among the patients attending the department of prosthodontics, Sri Ramachandra dental college for replacement of their missing teeth.
+2. Predominance of which type of kennedy’s classification among the patients attending the department of prosthodontics, Sri Ramachandra dental college for replacement of their missing teeth.